The Facebook commitment to inter-connectivity has resulted in more channels of vulnerabilities.

 While Facebook has taken steps to rectify the matter is the hacker has used a Facebook account to compromise another app then they might still on your system.

-This is the first major breach since the rollout of the Notifiable Data Breach scheme and the General Dara Protection Regulation has been rolled out.
+Impact in Australia This is the first major breach since the rollout of the Notifiable Data Breach scheme and the General Dara Protection Regulation has been rolled out.

 Was a few days after the breach hit mainstream media the Office of the Australia Information Commissioner (OAIC) issued a statement: